georiot/wordpress-plugin/readme.txt

 = To earn international commissions: =
 1. If you have already added your Affiliate parameters to your GeoRiot account, you’re good to go.
 1. If you haven’t already, sign up for the Amazon Associates programs you’d like to earn commissions from (instructions on how to sign up can be found on our site).
-1. Once approved for the various Amazon Associates programs, jump into your GeoRiot dashboard and click on “Affiliate” tab.
-Then, click  “Connect an affiliate program” button and paste in your IDs.
+1. Once approved for the various Amazon Associates programs, jump into your GeoRiot dashboard and click on "Affiliate" tab.
+Then, click  "Connect an affiliate program" button and paste in your IDs.
 Select the appropriate country, then click save.

 Once saved into the dashboard your links will start using the appropriate affiliate parameters with each click.